BGP Route Aggregation: BGP Suppress MAP And Attribute MAP

 We will see these outputs shortly in our BGP Route Aggregation example below.

-As stated in point 2 if we use the summary-only keyword we will be able to advertise only the summary route and no specific routes will be advertised.
+So, ss stated in point 2 if we use the summary-only keyword we will be able to advertise only the summary route and no specific routes will be advertised.
 But let’s suppose we want to advertise a few specific routes along with summary route then we will need to take the help of suppress-map command.

+BGP Attribute Map is used during route aggregation to assign specific BGP attributes to the aggregated route for consistent policy enforcement.
 With the attribute map command, we can change the attribute of the aggregate route i.e. from origin of “?” to “i”.

 Let us take the help of the below example to understand the above theory:

-BGP Route Aggregation : Topology Diagram
+BGP Route Aggregation: Topology Diagram

 bgp suppress map